 According to the Centers for Disease Control and Prevention, cerebral palsy is the most commonly occurring motor disability in childhood.
 It affects about one out of every 323 children.
 While it is classified as a non-progressive illness that does not worsen with time, but the symptoms exhibited by the affected individual can change over time and affect many aspects of his or her life.

 Was your child diagnosed with cerebral palsy?
 If so, you may face lifelong costs for treatment, care, and supervision for your child, especially if his or her case involves severe brain damage.
 Some cases may even require surgery, adding tens of thousands of dollars to your total care costs.
-A Killeen cerebral palsy lawyer can help you manage your case.
-Call the Birth Injury Lawyers Group today at (800) 222-9529 to learn more.
+Austin cerebral palsy lawyer can help you manage your case.
+Call the Birth Injury Lawyers Group today to learn more.

 For a free legal consultation with Killeen Cerebral Palsy lawyer, call 1-800-222-9529